ansys/pyhps/doc/source/quickstart.rst

 Create a demo project: the MAPDL motorbike frame example
 ---------------------------------------------------------

-Create a project consisting of an Ansys APDL beam model of a tubular steel trellis motorbike-frame.
+Create a project consisting of an Ansys Mechanical APDL beam model of a tubular steel trellis motorbike-frame.

 .. only:: builder_html